Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ​
 I was aiming for a sci-fi looks and feel without going overboard and alianting users The logo and heading use Exo 2 font
-Arial is used in other areas
+Arial is used as a fallback
 ​
 ## **Site-Wide Features**
 ​